atomicapple/fivem-fxserver-ubuntu-setup/README.md

 # FiveM FXServer Setup Script for Ubuntu
 Compatibility: *Ubuntu LTS 16.04. / 18.04. / 20.04.* (older versions might be compatible)

 This bash script allows you to easily setup and upgrade your fxserver on Ubuntu.
-All you have to do is run the script and edit your `server.cfg` with `nano server.cfg`.
+All you have to do is run the script and edit your `server.cfg` with `nano server.cfg`

 The aim is to provide newcomers to Linux, who want to run a FiveM server, an easy way to get a basic server setup running.
 Currently it performs the simple setup steps that are described in https://docs.fivem.net/docs/server-manual/setting-up-a-server/ with some small twists.
 More features will be added iteratively.